bharath5673/IPM-Mapping/README.md

 ### Easy IPM
 also known as Bird's Eye View (BEV)
 ## **Overview**
-This repository provides an easy-to-use tool for transforming a perspective view image (e.g., a road scene) into a **Bird's Eye View (BEV)**, also known as **Inverse Perspective Mapping (IPM)**.
+This repository provides an simplest and easy-to-use tool for transforming a perspective view image (e.g., a road scene) into a **Bird's Eye View (BEV)**, also known as **Inverse Perspective Mapping (IPM)**.
 BEV is widely used in applications like autonomous driving, robotics, and image analysis to simplify tasks such as lane detection, object tracking, and navigation.

 ## **How It Works**
 1. **Input Image**: Provide a perspective image with a region of interest (e.g., a road).